maariyadiminsky/thegirlwhoknewtime-preview/README.md

 ##### Demo
 Play the **Demo** on [Google Play](https://play.google.com/store/apps/details?id=com.trinitymoonstudios.thegirlwhoknewtime)!

-> ##### :warning: Please Note:
-> If your phone can hold only 2GB memory, it will not work.
-I will be removing this limitation soon.

 ## :herb: Notes
 - Updates for this project will not be made in this repository but in the TrinityMoon Studios official private repo.